Vicolo della Campanella, Via dei Coronari, Piazza dell'Orologio, near Piazza Navona

 A characteristic house in Via dei Coronari,

-with a long flight of steps accessing it |
+preceded by a flight of steps accessing it |

 |